aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 **Start the IoT Sensor**

-From the sensor terminal window:
+From the **sensor** terminal window:

 ```
 $ node index.js
 ```
-You will see output from the app as it connects to IoT Core and publishes new messages for six sensors every two seconds.
+You will see output from the app as it connects to IoT Core and publishes new messages for six sensors every few seconds.

 ```
-published to topic cmd/sensors/sensor-1/sensor-create {"status":1,"value":0,"timestamp":1570562143384}

-published to topic dt/sensors/sensor-1/sensor-value {"status":2,"value":80,"timestamp":1570562145788}
+published to shadow topic $aws/things/sensor-sf-north/shadow/update {"state":{"reported":{"name":"SF Bay - North","enabled":true,"geo":{"latitude":37.800307,"longitude":-122.354788}}}}

-published to topic dt/sensors/sensor-1/sensor-value {"status":3,"value":84,"timestamp":1570562147790}
+published to telemetry topic dt/bay-health/SF/sensor-sf-north/sensor-value {"pH":5,"temperature":54.7,"salinity":25,"disolvedO2":6.1,"timestamp":1591831843844}
 ```
 Keep this app running and switch to the terminal window for the **root** folder for the app.